 Mandatory Travel Insurance:

 As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
 Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.

 Arrival transfer from meeting point to the ship; cabin accommodations and meals aboard the ship; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear on loan (insulated, waterproof boots US sizes 6-16); and a complimentary wind- and water-resistant parka.
 Subject to change without notice.

 Airfare; travel insurance (required); passport and visa fees; departure taxes; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.